tricalnikhil/tricalnikhil.github.io/_posts/2019-07-09-yoghurt-vs-yogurt.md

 ## Yoghurt vs. Yogurt

-While saving a granola recipe that a friend had sent me, I typed in 'Yoghurt' and saw the spell check ~swiggly~ squiggly line.
+While saving a granola recipe that a friend had sent me, I typed in 'Yoghurt' and saw the spell check s̶w̶i̶g̶g̶l̶y̶ squiggly line.

 Wait a minute.
 It's _Yoghurt_?
 Or _Yogurt_?
 Either are okay.
 A quick online search shows both spellings are used equally across the globe.